 Additional Advice for Ladies

-Ladies might wish to avoid travelling on public transportation during peak hours.
+Ladies, you might wish to avoid public transportation during peak hours.
 Sexual harassment i.e. gropers is a known problem on crowded Japanese trains.
 FYI, some cities offer ladies-only carriages during peak hours.

 11. Tattoos Are an Issue, Still

 Practically all Japanese hot springs and public pools display notices forbidding usage by anyone with tattoos.
 This is due to tattoos being commonly associated with the Japanese underworld.

 However, in recent years, I’ve actually seen tourists with tattoos inside some hot springs and spas.
 (Not elaborate tattoos, though.
 Mostly small features or tribal arm bands) To be safe and to avoid disappointment, you ought to be upfront and check with the staff should you have something on you.
 While no one would scream murder and drag you out, to be evicted because of tattoos is really unpleasant.
 It’s an experience you need not have on your solo trip.

 12. Smoking in Public Is Increasingly a Challenge

 Many Japanese cities have taken aggressive steps to curtail smoking.
 In some parts of Tokyo, you could even be fined if caught smoking outside designated smoking points.
 If you’re the sort who needs a light-up every other hour, it’s a good idea to search online for these designated smoking spots before heading to Japan.